-While Marietta may have the Big Chicken, Buckhead has the Big Fish.
-The Big Fish is a 65 foot long bronze fish in front of the Atlanta Fish Market, which is part of the famed Buckhead Life Restaurant Group.
+While Marietta has the Big Chicken, Buckhead has the Big Fish.
+The Big Fish is a 65-foot-long bronze fish in front of the Atlanta Fish Market, which is part of the famed Buckhead Life Restaurant Group.

 Busy Bee Cafe

-Yes, Oprah has her picture taken here so you know the Busy Bee Cafe is an Atlanta jewel.
-A favorite since 1947, The Busy Bee has thrilled customers with its fried chicken (often voted the best in town) and its down-home cooking.
+Yes, Oprah had her picture taken here so you know the Busy Bee Cafe is an Atlanta jewel.
+A favorite since 1947, the Busy Bee has thrilled customers with its fried chicken (often voted the best in town) and its down-home cooking.

-Location: 810 Martin Luther King Jr. Dr SW
+Location: 810 Martin Luther King Jr. Drive SW

-The sign says that it will come back better than ever — and you better believe it because it was signed “Shaq.”
-Yes, that Shaq — as in Shaquille O’Neal — who owns the famed Krispy Kreme on Ponce de Leon in Midtown, which recently suffered a severe fire.
-The location, which opened in 1965, featured a 24-hour drive-thru window, is kosher-certified and donated more than 150 dozen doughnuts to Atlanta churches to help feed mourners after Dr. Martin Luther King’s funeral in 1968.
+The sign says that it will come back better than ever — and you better believe it because it was signed, “Shaq.”
+Yes, that Shaq — as in Shaquille O’Neal — who owns the famed Krispy Kreme on Ponce de Leon Avenue in Midtown, which recently suffered a severe fire.
+The location, which opened in 1965, features a 24-hour drive-through window, is kosher-certified and donated more than 150 dozen doughnuts to Atlanta churches to help feed mourners after Dr. Martin Luther King Jr.’s funeral in 1968.

 The Laughing Skull, a 20-foot high facade, welcomes diners into the Vortex restaurant at Little Five Points.
 The interior is as eclectic as the outside — and so is the menu.
-They serve up some of the best burgers in town and its Triple Coronary Bypass (estimated calories with a side 7,160) is almost as famous as the Laughing Skull.
+Laughing Skull serves up some of the best burgers in town and its Triple Coronary Bypass (estimated calories with a side 7,160) is almost as famous as the Laughing Skull.

 Mary Mac’s Tea Room

-A local institution and one of Atlanta’s iconic restaurants, Mary Mac’s Tea Room, located on Ponce de Leon, is the last of the 16 tea rooms that were once in the downtown area.
-The 1945ish restaurant is famed for fried chicken, its 35 vegetables, and arguably the best sweet tea in Atlanta, which it calls “Table Wine of the South.”
+A local institution and one of Atlanta’s iconic restaurants, Mary Mac’s Tea Room, located on Ponce de Leon Avenue, is the last of the 16 tea rooms that once were located in the Downtown area.
+The 1945ish restaurant is famed for fried chicken, 35 vegetables and arguably the best sweet tea in Atlanta, which it calls “Table Wine of the South.”

 All you need is the red and white paper sailor-style hat.
 Or a chili dog.
 Or a frosted orange.
 You’ll know it’s The Varsity.
 The Varsity is such a landmark that you don’t even need to have your Instagram picture taken in front of the North Avenue drive-in — everyone recognizes its food.
 Everything about The Varsity is legendary, including when they take your order with “What’ll ya have?”

 When a leather bar is given a historical landmark designation, you know it’s special.
-So welcome to the Atlanta Eagle bar, the city’s premiere leather/Levi bar known for its voluntary “NO Indoor Smoking” policy, busy dance floor, and no-attitude men.
+So welcome to the Atlanta Eagle bar, the city’s legendary leather/Levi bar known for its voluntary “NO Indoor Smoking” policy, busy dance floor and no-attitude men.
 It is reportedly the first recognized and protected LGBTQ landmark in the Deep South.
 It’s also right across the street from the equally famous Krispy Kreme.

 Mary’s, located in East Atlanta, is a fun and all-inclusive LGBTQ dive bar with good drinks and friendly patrons.
 It’s hip, fun, has world-class karaoke (more than 15,000 songs on tap) and is frequently listed as one of the country’s best gay bars.